thiswillbeyourgithub/sleep_tracker_pinetime_wasp-os/README.md

 **Goal:** privacy friendly sleep tracker with smart alarm for the [pinetime smartwatch](https://pine64.com/product/pinetime-smartwatch-sealed/) by Pine64, on python, to run on [wasp-os](https://github.com/daniel-thompson/wasp-os).

 ## Features:
-* **Sleep tracking**: logs your movement during the night, infers your sleep cycle and write it all down in a `.csv` file.
+* **Sleep tracking**: logs your body movement during the night, infers your sleep cycle and write it all down in a `.csv` file.
 * **Heart tracking**: tracks your heart rate throughout the night.
 * **Flexible**: does not make too many assumption regarding time to fall asleep, sleep cycle duration etc. SleepTk tries various data to see what fits best for your profile.
 If you still want to customize things, all the hardcoded and commented settings are easily accessible at the top of the file.
 * **Privacy friendly**: your data is not sent to anyone, it is stored and analyzed directly on the watch (but you can still download it if needed).